Updated: Jan 21

 A journey through verbal and emotional abuse is not just a mere event in one’s life.
 The experience is long-lasting because the victim of this abuse often does not realize that they are being abused until the damage is done.
 Once a victim detaches from the abuser, healing takes time.

 My journey through verbal and emotional abuse left me with scars that are very deep.
 Many people who have suffered from abuse will agree that It’s difficult to explain to others why healing is a long and difficult struggle.
-That in itself could be frustrating and actually cause more emotional distress.
+That in and of itself can be frustrating and actually cause more emotional distress.

-At the end of five years of the relationship, he would leave home for two weeks, a week, two days and not communicate with me.
+At the end of the fifth year of the relationship, he would leave home for long stretches of time and not communicate with me.
 He would just take a bag of clothes and leave everything else.
-After about 10 times of this behavior, I finally told him to move everything out if he didn’t come home that night.
+After about ten times of this behavior, I finally told him to move everything out if he didn’t come home that night.
 He called me out on it and didn’t come home.
 He didn’t think I meant what I said.
 After he moved out, his behavior towards me became worse.
 It took a lot for me to get him to take all his belongings out of the house and separate things like insurance.
-He was holding on and contacting me at the beginning of the breakup like clockwork, almost every 10 days.
+He was holding on and contacting me at the beginning of the breakup like clockwork, almost every week.
 As time passed, he contacted me less frequently while in another relationship.

 Recently, he came by and pulled into my driveway and proceeded to intimidate, shame, and blame me.
 I finally went to DVCCC to get assistance in preventing future attacks on my character.
 The Court sent him a warning letter stating that future contact with me might result in further legal action.
 This experience has spanned a period of over eight years at this point.
 I’m waiting to find out if this is the end.

 - Shared by a survivor of domestic violence